Providoor expands offering to NSW

-Providoor Sydney will launch with an impressive menu of partners, including Cirrus, Monopole, Yellow, The Apollo, Cho Cho San, Icebergs Dining Room + Bar, Golden Century, Spice Temple, Rockpool and Ciccia Bella, with more to be announced soon.
+Providoor Sydney will launch with an impressive menu of partners.
+These include Cirrus, Monopole, Yellow, The Apollo, Cho Cho San, Icebergs Dining Room + Bar, Golden Century, Spice Temple, Rockpool and Ciccia Bella, with more to be announced soon.

-Prepared by restaurant chefs and delivered via certified cold freight, the at-home meals eschew the ready-to-eat status quo, as they’re made to be finished by the customer in their own kitchen, actively involving people in a premium cooking experience while also giving them as close to an in-restaurant meal as possible.
+Prepared by restaurant chefs and delivered via certified cold freight, the at-home meals eschew the ready-to-eat status quo.
+They’re made to be finished by the customer in their own kitchen.
+This actively involves people in a premium cooking experience while also giving them as close to an in-restaurant meal as possible.

-“Our initial plans had us launching in NSW later in the year, however with much of the state under tough lockdown restrictions, we’ve fast-tracked that,” says Delia.
+“Our initial plans had us launching in NSW later in the year,” says Delia.
+“However, with much of the state under tough lockdown restrictions, we’ve fast-tracked that.

-“Sydney is home to some of the best restaurants in the world, and after the success so many Melbourne restaurants continue to see on the Providoor platform, I’m looking forward to Sydney restaurants seeing similar results.”
+“Sydney is home to some of the best restaurants in the world.
+After the success so many Melbourne restaurants continue to see on the Providoor platform, I’m looking forward to Sydney restaurants seeing similar results.”

-An industry-led solution to a troubled delivery model – with hot meals often delivered by third-party services – Providoor was developed by chefs and restaurateurs with a quality end-product as top priority, as well as greater fairness around fees.
-Providoor takes 15 percent commission; other foodservice delivery platforms charge venues up to 35 percent.
-Ultimately, Providoor aims to ensure that the meals are enjoyed just as the chef intended.
+It’s an industry-led solution to a troubled delivery model, in which hot meals are often delivered by third-party services.
+Providoor was developed by chefs and restaurateurs with a quality end-product as top priority, along with greater fairness around fees.
+Providoor takes 15 percent commission; other foodservice delivery platforms charge up to 35 percent.
+Ultimately, the aim is to ensure the meals are enjoyed just as the chef intended.